CMC Regulatory Compliance Strategy for Recombinant Proteins, Monoclonal Antibodies, & Biosimilars

 Why This Course Matters

-The Chemistry, Manufacturing & Controls (CMC) landscape of biologics is undergoing rapid development and constant change.
-In addition to commercial recombinant proteins and monoclonal antibodies, there are now biosimilars, antibody drug conjugates (ADCs), cellular therapy and gene therapy medicines.
-Vaccine manufacturing employing genetic engineering approaches has resurged due to the concerns of potentially pandemic mutated animal influenzas (e.g., COVID19).
-Strategic international regulatory guidances have been adopted that are driving the entire pharmaceutical industry, including biologics, to a higher standard of performance, including Quality by Design (QbD), Quality Risk Management (QRM) and Pharmaceutical Quality System (PQS).
+The CMC landscape of biologics is undergoing rapid development and constant change.
+In addition to commercial recombinant proteins and monoclonal antibody regulatory requirements, there are now biosimilars, antibody drug conjugates (ADCs), cellular therapy and gene therapy medicines.
+Vaccine manufacturing employing genetic engineering approaches has also resurged due to global health concerns (e.g., COVID-19).

-Therefore, it is most important for a biologic company to have an effective CMC regulatory compliance strategy that can meet both FDA and EMA requirements and expectations.
-At each stage of drug development, from early stage clinical development through commercialization, the basic question needs to be addressed: ‘What is absolutely necessary from a CMC regulatory compliance perspective to be successful in moving our biopharmaceutical/biologic through clinical trials and into the market, but without impacting patient safety or creating delays in the program?'
-Deficiencies in the CMC regulatory compliance strategy have resulted in recent devastating clinical holds and market approval delays.
+Therefore, it is a biologic company’s highest priority to have an effective CMC regulatory compliance strategy that meets FDA and EMA expectations.
+From early-stage development through commercialization, teams must determine the absolute necessities for moving a product to market without compromising patient safety.
+Deficiencies in CMC regulatory compliance strategy have resulted in devastating clinical holds and market approval delays.

 Who Should Attend